aerospike/php-client/README.md

 ## Documentation

+* Reference documnetaion can be found [here] (https://aerospike.github.io/php-client/)
 * Aerospike Documentation can be found [here](https://aerospike.com/docs/)

 ## Issues

-If there are any issues, please create an issue on [GitHub](https://github.com/aerospike/php-client/issues).
+If there are any bugs, feature requests or feedback -> please create an issue on [GitHub](https://github.com/aerospike/php-client/issues).
+We will review it.

 ## Usage